-DEFENSE METEOROLOGICAL SATELLITE PROGRAM (DMSP) Space and Earth environmental data collection
+DEFENSE METEOROLOGICAL SATELLITE PROGRAM (DMSP)

+Space and Earth environmental data collection

 Brief: DMSP is tasked with environmental data collection for worldwide, military weather forecasting.
 It provides timely and high-quality weather information to strategic and tactical combat units worldwide.
 DMSP uses an operational line-scan sensor to image cloud cover in visible and thermal IR and analyze cloud patterns.
 It is equipped with microwave imagers and sounders and a suite of space environment sensors that provide critical land, sea, and space data.
 Block 5D-3 improved spacecraft bus and sensors for longer and more capable missions.
 Six operational DMSP satellites now survey the entire Earth four times a day.
 The oldest operational satellite, DMSP-13, suffered an apparent electrical short and exploded, creating a cloud of debris in space in 2015.
 DMSP-19 most recently launched in 2014.
 The vehicle subsequently suffered a power failure in early 2016, rendering it uncontrollable.
-Data from the craft remains usable until its orbit decays.
+Data from the craft remain usable until its orbit decays.
 Congress canceled the DMSP program before the final spacecraft (DMSP-20) could be launched.
 DMSP-20 was stored, awaiting a launch decision to replace DMSP-19.
 DMSP-17 ultimately assumed the failed satellite's coverage, and DMSP-20 went on permanent display at Los Angeles AFB, Calif.
-DMSP-14, the last operational Block 5D-2 satellite, was decommissioned Feb.
+DMSP-14, the last operational Block

+5D-2 satellite, was decommissioned Feb.
 11, 2020, after 22 years.
 USAF awarded Ball Aerospace a \$255.4 million development contract for the Weather System Follow-On-Microwave (WSF-M) in November 2018, to partially replace DMSP starting in FY24.
 WSF-M will measure oceanic winds and precipitation and space weather, augmented by the future Electro-Optical/Infrared Weather System (EWS), monitoring cloud cover and other conditions.
-USSF awarded General Atomics Electromagnetic
+USSF awarded General Atomics Electromagnet Systems and Orion Space Solutions demonstrator contracts.
+Orion launched its experimental cubesat on Jan.
+3, 2023, and General Atomics is expected to launch its demo in 2024.
+USSF estimates the DMSP constellation will reach the end of its useful life by 2026.